 Long a popular tourist destination, this barrier island just off the Georgia coast boasts a remarkably rich mix of cultural heritage and natural history.
 From the pre-contact era when First Nations peoples came to the island to harvest fish and shellfish, through its opulent 19th Century role as a private retreat for the rich and famous, to its present-day status as a National Historic Landmark, Jekyll Island has extraordinary stories to tell.

-The Jekyll Island Authority has engaged Main Street to create new exhibits and guest experiences for the Jekyll Island Museum.
+The Jekyll Island Authority engaged Main Street, through the Weber Group, to create new exhibits and guest experiences for the Jekyll Island Museum.
 As a first stop for nearly everyone who comes to the island, the Museum is well positioned to help even the casual visitor recognize and appreciate Jekyll Island’s interwoven legacies.
-Our focus is on illustrating how humans have interacted with the island’s diverse natural resources over time, and how people have both shaped and been shaped by those forces.
+We focused on illustrating how humans have interacted with the island’s diverse natural resources over time, and how people have both shaped and been shaped by those forces.